Understanding The Landscape

 - All programs were looking for students who had the right attitude.
 Like traditional sports, programs are looking for students who are coachable, open to feedback, and willing to work hard.
 Additionally, programs said that students who were “toxic” toward teamamtes or had streams, social media, or attitudes that were racist, homophobic, or mysongistic were automatic disqualifications no matter how talened the player was.

-- Players of all ability levels.
+Players of all ability levels.
 No matter a player’s rank, they can participate in college esports.
-While average players may be relegated to a school’s club team, starting a mid-rank and higher, there are opportunities and scholarships for players at the collegiate level.
-But like traditional sports, the best programs are looking to recruit the best players who were consistently ranked as follows:
+While average players may be relegated to a school’s club team, starting at around the top 25% of the player based, there are opportunities and scholarships for players at the collegiate level.
+But like traditional sports, “D1” esports programs are looking to recruit the best players:

-New and mid-tier programs did have small competitive scholarships available to mid-tier players who checked the academic and attitude boxes.
+New and “D2 and D3” programs did have small competitive scholarships available to mid-tier players who checked the academic and attitude boxes.

 How Can GSE Club Advisors Best Position Their Players For Success?

-- Incorporate and develop soft skills like teamwork, leadership, and communication into practices
+- Incorporate and develop players soft skills like teamwork, leadership, and communication through a consistent practice schedule

-- College applications will need to be turned in and FAFSAs need to be submitted.
-Be ready and coordinate with parents.
+- College applications will need to be turned in and FAFSAs need to be submitted before a college will talk scholarships, so be ready and coordinate with parents.
 Scholarship offers are never final until an application is submitted and FAFSA completed.

 How To Enter The GSE Collegiate Portal

-With parent consent, Club Advisors or students may fill out the GSE Collegiate Portal Form.
-Email email@example.com if you don’t have access to it.
-After filling out the form, student and program information will be shared with the collegiate programs on our list.
-At that time, conversation among the colleges, parents, students, and club advisors can begin with involvement of all stakeholders.
+With parent consent, Club Advisors or students may enther the GSE College Recruitment Portal starting their junior year.
+When logged into the site, you will find the Recruiment Portal form on the resources page under the miscelanous resources section.
+After filling out the form, students’ information will be shared with our partnered colleges.
+At that time, conversation among the colleges, parents, students, and Club Advisors can begin with involvement of all stakeholders.